 These lighter shades added a touch of optimism and reflected a desire for a fresh start and a brighter future.
 Furthermore, as men faced the era’s hardships, their free time became increasingly precious.

-The moments of respite and leisure became an opportunity to express individual style and find solace in personal pursuits.
-Whether it was engaging in sports, hobbies, or social gatherings, men’s fashion in their free time showcased a balance between relaxation and refined elegance.
+Moments of respite and leisure became an opportunity to express individual style and find solace in personal pursuits.
+Whether engaging in sports, hobbies, or social gatherings, men’s fashion in their free time showcased a balance between relaxation and refined elegance.

 The Classic Suit

 The 1930s witnessed the ascent of the classic suit as the epitome of formal wear for men.
-Double-breasted suits and single-breasted jackets reigned supreme, encapsulating the refined sophistication of the era.
+Double-breasted suits and single-breasted jackets reigned supreme, encapsulating the era’s refined sophistication.

 With its overlapping front panels, the double-breasted style exuded an air of confidence and timeless charm.
 Meanwhile, the single-breasted jacket offered a more streamlined and understated elegance with sleek lines and a single row of buttons.